geckl/EZDSP/docs/index.md

 ### What is EZDSP?

 EZDSP is an audio plug-in that allows users to edit the plug-in's DSP source code from directly within their favorite DAW.

 ### How does it work?

 The EZDSP interface consists of two main elements: The DSP Code Editor and the Components Window.
-Understanding how these elements interact is key to getting your first plug-in up and running
+Understanding how these elements interact is key to getting your first plug-in up and running.

 **The DSP Code Editor**